edithpenha20/climate-research/README.md

-# JApp for weather forecast query
+# App for weather forecast query